 How To Switch Between Graphics Cards on a Laptop

-You don’t need any particular gadget to switch between graphics cards on a laptop, but you’ll have to use an NVIDIA graphics card as your dedicated graphics card.
+You don’t need any particular gadget to switch between graphics cards on a laptop, but you’ll have to use an NVIDIA graphics card as your dedicated card.

 You must access the NVIDIA control panel and then tweak the GPU settings as much as you’d like.

 Here’s how to switch between graphics cards on a laptop:

 - Open the NVIDIA Control Panel program.
 You can access this program by right-clicking on your desktop, selecting the option, or searching for the program after pressing the Windows button.